danielfernandez/test-spring-boot-reactive-netty/README.md

 }
 ```

-# THE ISSUE

-The issue that this tries to show is that, when accessed from a browser, many times no HTTP response is sent by netty.
-This happens approximately once each two requests (one request receives no answer, the following does).
+# How to replicate

+Requirements: Java 8, Maven 3, git client, web browser.

+  * Clone this repository
+  * `cd` to the project's folder
+  * Start the app with `mvn -U clean compile spring-boot:run`
+  * Open browser and go to `http://localhost:8080`
+  * If a small piece of JSON loads OK the first time, hit refresh several times until some of those *refreshes* stop responding at all

+# Issue description: Mac OS

-Tested browsers: Chrome on MacOS, Postman (Chrome-based) on MacOS, Firefox on MacOS.
+Tested browsers: Chrome 51, Postman (Chrome-based), Firefox 45, Safari 9.1.2

+Symptoms: only alternate requests have response: 1.
+Response, 2.
+No response, 3.
+Response, 4.
+No response…

-By means of debugging it has been determined that Netty **does** receive an HTTP request, even if no response
+By means of debugging it has been determined that Netty **does** receive an HTTP request in every case.
-is issued.

 By means of network sniffing it has been determined that the HTTP request looks alright, and exactly the same
 both when there is HTTP response and when there isn't.
 Example: